-When starting a new business, there are many important decisions to make and many rules and procedures to be addressed.
-First and foremost is whether you are required to register your business in Oregon.
+When starting a new business, there are important decisions to make and rules and procedures to be addressed.

-Oregon has many programs available to assist businesses.
-The Oregon Business Guide lists three broad categories of business assistance programs.
+Guide lists three categories of business assistance programs.

 Oregon's Economic and Community Development Department provides reports and services for and about Oregon businesses.